 How to renew a license

-Important: If your license expires from March 1, 2020 through August 31, 2021, you can renew online right now by self-certifying that your vision is acceptable.
-You must submit a vision test to the DMV within one year of your renewal.
-If you do not, DMV will take action against your license.
+Reminder: If your license expired between March 1, 2020 and August 31, 2021 and you renewed online by self-certifying that your vision is acceptable, but you have not submitted a vision test to the DMV, you must do so within one year of your renewal.
 See how to submit your vision test after you renew.

 In addition, the federal REAL ID enforcement deadline has been extended until May 3, 2023.